nautobot/nautobot/nautobot/docs/models/extras/dynamicgroup.md

 ### Working with Dynamic Groups

 Once created and configured, Dynamic Groups can be accessed from the primary Dynamic Groups landing page in the web interface under the _Organization > Dynamic Groups_ menu.
 From there you may view the list of available groups, search or filter the list, view or edit an individual group, or bulk delete groups.
-Additionally if a group's filter has matching members, the number of members may be clicked to take you to a filtered list view of those objects.
+Additionally if a group's filter has matching members, the number of members may be clicked to take you to the list of members for that dynamic group containing those objects.

 Dynamic Groups cannot be imported nor can they be updated in bulk, as these operations would be complex and do not make sense in most cases.